Kamran-Ahmad-ops/Profile-Card/README.md

 - *Creator*: [Kamran Ahmad]

 # Live Demo
-Check out the live demo of the frontend developer profile card: [kami-profilecard.vercel.app]
+Check out the live demo of the frontend developer profile card: [https://kami-profilecard.vercel.app/]

 # License
 This project is licensed under the (link unavailable).